Sensaphone/ValuStor/README.md

 availability.

 Because ScyllaDB is a fully typed database, we can do more than just "string => string" key-value pairs.
-At the moment this project intends to support both integers and strings with more to come.
+The project supports integers, floating-points, strings, bytes (blobs), and uuids.

 There is one important caveat.
 While memcached allows support for a fixed memory profile, the ScyllaDB data store does not.
 To maintain absolute RAM-based access performance, enough memory is required to store the full data set.
-Alternatively, precision use of TTL records for automatic deletion of old cache records is possible.
+Alternatively, precision use of TTL records for automatic deletion of old cache records is supported.
 Another option is just to allow some records to fall out of the ScyllaDB cache and be reloaded from disk from time-to-time.
 The extreme performance of ScyllaDB makes this relatively painless for most applications.